polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: Request endpoint star fail throw 4`05 Method Not Allowed`

-Date:
+Date: Nov 13 2021, 17:30 PM

-Subject:
+Subject: Backend can't acces MongoDB

-Affected Area:
+Affected Area: Backend Service

-Severity:
+Severity: High

-Description:
+Description:  As we port-forwarding the application when accessing /star endpoint, it throw 405 error.
+The mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb URL is not exist in the cluster.
+We need to make the MongoDB URL available for the cluster.

 ## Creating SLIs and SLOs